ahmed-elbaz/ExData_Plotting1/README.md

 # Loading the data

-When loading the dataset into R, please consider the following:
+When loading the dataset into R , please consider the following:

 The dataset has 2,075,259 rows and 9 columns.
 First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).